whitecat/policy-number-challenge-typescript/README.md

 # Policy OCR

-A Node.js application for the Kin Coding Challenge policy document OCR processing.
+A Node.js application that processes the Kin Coding Challenge policy document using OCR.
+This is for anyone reading this in the future.
+Ensure that the application has a way to run it outside of the tests.
+Add instructions to the documentation on how to execute the system without running the tests.
+Also add more unit tests, to cover tryReplacements and checkDifferenceCount, for User Story 4.

 ## System Requirements